irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 - Card 9: While ampule effect is active max possible amount of segments is now 5 (instead of 10), and amount of healing while getting kills in the invulnerable state is now doubled at 2 segments.
 This allows you to reliably heal yourself while effect is active on lower difficulties, since you will mostly be taking 1 segment worth of damage, while also allowing you to have a semi god mode on DS difficulty, since you mostly will be both losing and gaining 2 segments.
 This is still a semi god mode, because you only have a short time period (currently 1 second) to get a kill to recover your health.
 Heal amount on teammates is increased even more since you will trigger this healing effect less often than vanilla Leech can.

 ### Additional info/tips
-Please, please, please use Painkillers skill on higher difficulties.
+Please, please, please use "Painkillers" skill on higher difficulties.
 Bonuses that you get from teammate revives are not incredibly strong, while letting your teammates go down again because they are in a vulnerable position and you don't have this skill is both foolish and not nice.
 This is a general tip for using Inspire skill, but it applies to this new version of Leech the most.

 ### Build(s) to try
-Barebone skills - You can use FAK's without using hostage taker to heal, or use hostage taker with any other deployable for passive healing.
+Barebone skills - You can use FAK's without using hostage taker to heal, or use "Hostage Taker" with any other deployable for passive healing.
 Investing into armor is not recommended since your health bonuses provide big enough bonuses already.
 Go for mid tier armors, aiming for 70 armor on DS difficulty.
 Messiah, at least basic, is favoured heavily since it's extremely effective at shortening cooldown while downed.
 Up you go aced also helps with healing after you go down really well.

 Build 1 - Standard - shotgun focused. https://pd2builder.netlify.app/?s=1G0H00xkc10-9010-6H00&p=l&a=3&t=i&d=3
 As always, focus on reviving your team to get your cooldown up.
 Heals from activation of the ampule and passive regen from hostage taker should be enough sustain.
 Use Messiah's basic feature of being able to never fully go down to get your cooldown back, or activate it if you need to clutch the situation you are currently in.
 Weapons to use:
 450 damage class primary shotgun, focused on dealing with multiple enemies, so Donald's Horizontal Leveller is recommended, along with 000 Buckshot ammo, focused on stability.
-Multihit bodyshots are extremely effective with such setup, but don't forget to hit headshots to activate bullseye armor gating.
+Multihit bodyshots are extremely effective with such setup, but don't forget to hit headshots to activate "bullseye" armor gating.
 Using 450 damage class primary with breacing rounds can also be considered on some heists.
 325 damage class secondary shotgun, focusing on mostly accuracy and DPS (so higher ROF ones), to deal with snipers and bulldozers.
 Use slugs if shields are a big problem for you, but i'd recommend using Flechette ammo.
 Use any melee you prefer.

 # CUSTOM PERK - Brawler: